What are the Portuguese Personal Pronouns?

 First things first, we have to start with the subject pronouns.
 They’re the first set of Portuguese personal pronouns anyone learns.
 You could say they’re the most important, too – especially considering Brazilians are too lazy to remember to use the other types of personal pronouns in Portuguese.
 We use these in place of nouns – usually proper nouns like the name of a person, although ele/ela can be used to talk about objects as well.
 Listen to one of our native Portuguese teachers pronouncing them:

 There’s also a surprise subject pronoun we didn’t include here: tu.
-It’s not often used in Rio de Janeiro, though you can certainly hear it if you venture to the south of Brazil.
+It’s not often used in Rio de Janeiro, though you’ll certainly hear it if you venture to the south of Brazil.
 You can learn more about tu and how it is used in this Dica.
 Let’s see some examples using subject personal pronouns in Portuguese:

 Examples of Portuguese Subject Pronouns